physimals/asl-docs/gui_tutorial.rst

 Basil GUI.

-We will be working with single and multi-PLD data from the `FSL tutorial on Arterial Spin Labelling <https://fsl.fmrib.ox.ac.uk/fslcourse/lectures/practicals/ASLpractical/index.html>`_.
+We will be working with single and multi-PLD data from the FSL tutorial on Arterial Spin Labelling.

 If you are taking part in an organized course the data will have been downloaded for you and available in::